Agent to AP: Federer to miss Australia; planning 2021 return

 “I will start discussions this coming week for tournaments that begin in late February and then start to build a schedule for the rest of the year,” Godsick said.

 The start of the Australian Open’s main draw was delayed by three weeks because of the coronavirus pandemic and is now scheduled to begin on Feb.
-8 at Melbourne Park.
+8. In other news related to the tournament, Tennis Australia announced that five-time runner-up Andy Murray was given a wild-card entry.

+Murray, a three-time major champion and former No. 1, is 122nd in the rankings after going through two hip operations and considering retirement.

-The 39-year-old Federer is currently training in his usual offseason home of Dubai, United Arab Emirates.
+The 39-year-old Federer, who has spent more weeks atop the ATP rankings than anyone else but is No. 5 after his hiatus, is currently training in his usual offseason home of Dubai, United Arab Emirates.

 The choice to delay his comeback came with input from coaches Severin Luthi and Ivan Ljubicic and fitness coach Pierre Paganini.